-I started the last day of the conference with a bang back in the main hall with my talk titled "Why Open Standards and Java/EE Matter (to You)".
-The talk is actually designed to be a keynote and covers a very important topic that I think there's far too little material out there on.
+My next talk before lunch was "Why Open Standards and Java/EE Matter".
+The talk covers a very important topic that I think there's far too little material out there on.
 It talks about the core value proposition for standards like Java EE in maintaining a healthy competitive marketplace.
 It differentiates open technical standards from so called "de-facto standards" and explores the relationship between open source and open standards.
 I also talk about what the community can do to make standards really work.
 The talk taps into one of my fields of study that I never pursued in my career and few developers really seem to have even a basic grasp of - economic analysis.
-This is a talk I've been waiting to give for many years and I am glad I was finally able to start presenting it.
+This is a talk I've been waiting to give for many years and I am glad I am able to start presenting it.
 To some degree it embodies many of the core motivations that keep me doing what I do to try to help move the Java EE standard forward.
 The slides for the talk are here (click here if you can't see the embedded slide deck):

-My second talk of the day was our likely new flagship talk for this year titled "What's Coming in Java EE 8".
-The talk covers the possibilities for Java EE 8 such as HTTP 2/Servlet 4, Server-Sent Events (SSE), a new standard action-oriented web framework, security simplification, REST management/monitoring, even better JSON support, CDI 2, platform-wide CDI alignment, more pruning, JCache, JMS.next() and Java SE 8 alignment.
+Despite being later in the day the talk was packed.
+I finished the conference with "What's Coming in Java EE 8".
+The talk covers the possibilities for Java EE 8 such as HTTP 2/Servlet 4, a new standard action-oriented web framework, security simplification, even better JSON support, CDI 2, more pruning, JMS.next(), JAX-RS.next() and Java SE 8 alignment.
 I also cover Adopt-a-JSR.
 The slides for the talk are here (click here if you can't see the embedded slide deck):